ibm-cloud-docs/codeengine/troubleshoot-build.md

 A larger build size also means that more memory and CPU cores are assigned to the build runs.
 Increasing this size will probably speed up the build runs, but also increases their cost.
 {: important}

-1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a larger size; for example:
+1. Use the [`ibmcloud ce build update`](/docs/codeengine?topic=codeengine-cli#cli-build-update) command to update the build configuration to use a larger size; for example,

     ```
     ibmcloud ce build update --name <BUILD_NAME> --size <SIZE>